 1120 Sidney Road, Washburn, ND 58577 USA

-Althea Archer
+Althea A. Archer

 Department of Biological Sciences, St. Cloud State University, St. Cloud, MN 56301 USA

 1 Email address: buhobay@protonmail.com

 Phone: 612-869-0721

 Owl Occupancy in El Salvador

 Abstract

 Neotropical owls are a priority for conservation but are relatively understudied compared to their temperate kin.
 In the first long-term study of owls in the country, we conducted 10 years of owl surveys in three protected areas of El Salvador (El Imposible National Park, Montecristo National Park and Nancuchiname Forest) to assess occurrence, species richness, and abundance using occupancy modeling.
 We chose two surveys routes per protected area to represent the landscape diversity of the country.
 During our acoustic surveys, we used passive listening and broadcasted calls of several species, and we repeated surveys two times a year, when possible.
 We analyzed data with hierarchical Bayesian occupancy models, including three single-species models for Mottled Owls (Ciccaba virgata), Ferruginous Pygmy-Owls (Glaucidium brasilianum), and Spectacled Owls (Pulsatrix perspicillata), and a multispecies richness model for all El Salvador owls.
 We completed 86 surveys between March and May from 2003 through 2013, although no surveys were conducted in 2006.
 We detected nine species of owls during our surveys, including c.f.
 Stygian Owl (Asio stygius), which was previously undocumented in El Salvador.
 We recorded multiple vocalizations for eight owl species and documented 1,211 owl observations in the three protected areas.
 Occupancy and richness patterns were relatively stable across time and broadcasted calls significantly affected the probability of detecting owls.
 Our study supports the importance of protected areas in conserving Neotropical owls in a heterogenous landscape in Central America.